corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ### Finalise the transaction

 You now have a valid signed transaction.
-All that’s left to do is to have the notary sign it, have that recorded locally, and then send it to all the relevant parties.
-Once that happens the transaction will become a permanent part of the ledger.
+All that’s left to do is have the notary sign it, record that locally, and then send it to all the relevant parties.
+The transaction then becomes a permanent part of the ledger.
 Here you use `FinalityFlow` which does all of this for the lender.

 For the borrower to receive the transaction they just need a flow that responds to the seller’s flow.